KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

         return df.Define(outputname, build_vector, {pts, etas, phis, masses});
     };

 We define the lambda function with the type ``auto`` and pass it all our input columns.
 Since this is now the event-by-event part, we have to specify the correct type of the columns.
 In our case, since we take the quantities directly from the NanoAOD file, they all have the type ``ROOT::RVec<float>``.
 For the actual implementation, we can simply define a new object with type ``ROOT::Math::PtEtaPhiMVector`` and the ``ROOT`` backend will do the rest.
-Since we only want to get the lorentzvector for a single electron, we can use ``pts.at(index, -10.)`` to select the correct ``float`` value.
+Since we only want to get the Lorentz vector for a single electron, we can use ``pts.at(index, -10.)`` to select the correct ``float`` value.
 If this value cannot be found, e.g. when there is no electron within the event, the default value ``-10`` is used.
 After adding this implemention, our function is complete and should look like this:

 .. code-block:: cpp